nathanreyes/v-calendar/docs/colors-dark-mode.md

 ### Colors & Dark Mode

-You can apply a theme color or dark mode by using the `color` and `is-dark` props.
+You can apply a color or dark mode by using the `color` and `is-dark` props.

 :::tip
 The following colors are provided out of the box: **gray**, **red**, **orange**, **yellow**, **green**, **teal**, **blue**, **indigo**, **purple**, **pink**.